temenostech/temenos-platform-documentation/docfx_project/home/overview.md

 ![](./images/tcd-details.png)

-## **What is the “Assemble” service pack of the Temenos Continuous Deployment?**
+## **What is the “Assemble” service module of the Temenos Continuous Deployment?**

-“Assemble” service pack provides a DevOps solution to perform continuous integration and delivery of Temenos Products and customisation, thereby enabling faster time to market for features.
+“Assemble” service module provides a DevOps solution to perform continuous integration and delivery of Temenos Products and customisation, thereby enabling faster time to market for features.

-The Assemble service pack of Temenos Continuous Deployment is used during the continuous integration (“CI”) and continuous delivery (“CD”) of Temenos solutions.
-The Assemble service pack can accelerate the pace of change and increase confidence in the software deliveries by managing the Assemble of Components (updates, main release, and Level 3 developments), the provisioning into testing Environments, the execution of tests scripts, and providing detailed dashboards of the results.
-This Assemble service pack further allows the Client to configure Products and Releases which match their own specific needs.
+The Assemble service module of Temenos Continuous Deployment is used during the continuous integration (“CI”) and continuous delivery (“CD”) of Temenos solutions.
+The Assemble service module can accelerate the pace of change and increase confidence in the software deliveries by managing the Assemble of Components (updates, main release, and Level 3 developments), the provisioning into testing Environments, the execution of tests scripts, and providing detailed dashboards of the results.
+This Assemble service module further allows the Client to configure Products and Releases which match their own specific needs.
 The main objective being to streamline ongoing change and accelerate implementation / upgrade projects.

 ## **Features**